spacer

 Early Learning Pathways

-Second phase of the absorbent mind (preschool)
+Preschool - Second phase of the absorbent mind

-Learning to Read is Child’s Play is based on 30 years of Montessori classroom experience and backed up by numerous, recent scientific studies—verifying everything that Montessori teachers Maunz, Matthews, and Klein, learned about teaching reading to toddler through preschool age children.
+Learning to Read is Child’s Play is based on 30 years of Montessori classroom experience and backed up by numerous, recent scientific studies—verifying everything that Montessori teachers Maunz, Matthews and Klein learned about teaching reading to toddler through preschool age children.

 Learning to Read is Child's Play is all about preschool children learning to read.
 Reading specialist Randall Klein discovered that not all children could hear the sounds that make up words.
 He made this discovery while working with children on rhyming words.
 He thought rhyming would be easy for the children, and then he discovered that any number of his preschool students could not rhyme!
 This began the quest for ways to develop phonemic awareness.